KAST Card

 Regulatory Framework

 KAST operates as a financial technology company (not a bank) with services provided through licensed partners.
 The card program is issued by Third National under Visa license.
-Corporate entity Troia Corp is identified in cardholder agreements as the contracting party alongside users and the issuer.
+Corporate entities include KAST Tech (Reg No. 16223, incorporated in Anjouan, Comoros) for general terms and Troia Corp identified in cardholder agreements as the contracting party alongside users and the issuer.

 Custody Model

-KAST operates a fully custodial model where deposited crypto is legally sold to KAST and managed at corporate treasury level.
+KAST Card operates a fully custodial model where deposited crypto is legally sold to KAST and managed at corporate treasury level.
 Users no longer retain ownership of transferred assets, creating counterparty risk distinct from self-custody solutions.
 Partners are not required to segregate funds from KAST's other accounts unless otherwise agreed.
+Note that some KAST Earn vault assets are marketed as self-custodial via Privy, but card/account balances remain banking-like stablecoin obligations.

 Security Features